The Cornwall We Want

 A new normal

-by sandraS, over 4 years ago
+by sandraS, almost 6 years ago

 I feel that fewer cars and vehicles on the roads, people working from home, more quality of life patterns for families should be all be maintained post covid.
 Roads need to be made safer for cyclists, one way systems explored, and the pedestrianisation of town centres realised, to enable people to walk safely.
 The quality of life, the clean air, and the quiet environment need to be maintained.